 Help to shape the digital future of one of the world’s best-loved brands.

 At Miele X, diversity and inclusion is at the very heart of our business.
 When representing a global brand like Miele, it’s vital that our organisation reflects the different markets we operate in and the customers that we support.
 As part of Miele X’s first ‘Diversity and Inclusion Week’, we felt it was the perfect time to take a deep dive into this topic.
-We spoke to Tanja Antonijevic, our Head of HR, about the importance of diversity and inclusion in shaping a dynamic, modern business.
+We spoke to Tanja Antonijevic, our HR Director, about the importance of diversity and inclusion in shaping a dynamic, modern business.

 The benefits of a diverse and inclusive culture